glogia-github/glogia-github/README.md

 (though often in progress) and some personal things like my vimrc or other things that are handy to have in a cloud.

-I'm currently only really working in python, which is plenty really XD but I've dabbled in some arduino code, Bash, and markdown languages.
+I'm currently only working in python,( some experience with arduino, Bash, and markdown languages).

 Topics I'm looking to study futher:
 - Data structrues
 - Graph Theory
-- Optimization algorithims (classic, genetic, other)
+- Optimization algorithims
 - Sympy library
 - Web applications and servers for private use.